pingswept/me30-website/content/logistics/exercises.md

 {{< expand "See the answer" "..." >}}
 (a) The KB2040 GND pin is not tied to the same ground as the motor circuitry.

 (b) There is no current-limiting resistor between the KB2040 output and the BJT base.
 We want to keep the current through the base-emitter diode to about 10% of the collector-to-emitter current.
 If the motor is drawing 150 mA, then we want the base-emitter current to be about 15 mA.
-And we know that when the BJT is on, its base voltage is 0.6 V. Since the KB2040 output supplies 3.3 V, we need a resistor to drop the voltage by 2.7 V and limit the current to 15 mA.
+And we know that when the BJT is on, its base voltage is 0.6 V. Since the KB2040 output supplies 3.3 V, we need a resistor to drop the voltage by 2.7 V and limit the current to something closer to 15 mA.
+A resistor somewhere between 100 and 1000 ohms should do it.

 ![Fixed circuit](/img/Micro_BJT_Fixed.jpg)
 {{< /expand >}}